| | |

 DIY hanging gutter planter with ropes being adjusted before adding dirt and plants

-Once hanging, you may need to loosen and adjust the knots between each gutter section.
+Once hanging, you may need to loosen and adjust the simple knots between each planter section.
 Mine were fairly even but I did have to do some adjusting.
+Note that you'll want to do the adjusting BEFORE you add dirt and plants to your planters.
+It's just easier that way!

-Once everything is adjusted, cut off any excess rope.
+When everything is adjust, cut off any excess cord.

 Hanging Gutter Planter DIY at cupcakesandcrinoline.com